Xeris Biopharma (XERS) Set to Announce Earnings on Wednesday

 Xeris Biopharma (NASDAQ:XERS – Get Rating) will post its quarterly earnings results before the market opens on Wednesday, August 10th.
 Analysts expect Xeris Biopharma to post earnings of ($0.23) per share for the quarter.
-Individual that are interested in registering for the company’s earnings conference call can do so using this link.
+Individual interested in listening to the company’s earnings conference call can do so using this link.

-Xeris Biopharma (NASDAQ:XERS – Get Rating) last issued its earnings results on Wednesday, May 11th.
-The company reported ($0.25) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.24) by ($0.01).
+Xeris Biopharma (NASDAQ:XERS – Get Rating) last announced its quarterly earnings data on Wednesday, May 11th.
+The company reported ($0.25) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.24) by ($0.01).
 Xeris Biopharma had a negative net margin of 217.81% and a negative return on equity of 258.57%.
-The company had revenue of $22.07 million during the quarter, compared to analyst estimates of $22.92 million.
+The firm had revenue of $22.07 million during the quarter, compared to analyst estimates of $22.92 million.
 On average, analysts expect Xeris Biopharma to post $-1 EPS for the current fiscal year and $-1 EPS for the next fiscal year.

 Analyst Ratings Changes